readthedocs/blog/building-docs-in-pull-requests.rst

 ===============

 Building documentation for pull requests is currently in Beta testing and only supports Github repositories.
-If you want to dive in and enable this feature for your project you can `email us <mailto:support@readthedocs.org>`_.
+If you want to dive in and enable this feature for your project you can `email us <mailto:support@readthedocs.org>`_ with the URL of your ReadtheDocs project.

 Future Improvements
 ===================